codiag-public/dc3/README.md

-# DC3 - A Diagnostic Case Challenge Collection for Clinical Decision Support
+# DC3 - A Diagnostic Case Challenge Collection
 DC3 is a collection of 31 extremely difficult diagnostic case challenges, that were manually compiled and solved by clinical experts.
 For each case, there are a number of temporally ordered physician-generated observations alongside the eventually confirmed true diagnosis.
 We additionally provide inferred dense relevance judgments for these cases in the [PubMed Collection](https://www.ncbi.nlm.nih.gov/pubmed/) of scholarly biomedical articles.

 ## Dataset Description